Goldside543/goldspace/README.md

 * `echo` allows you to type in something, and it'll be repeated!
 * `clear` clears the screen!
 # For additional documentation...
-I plan on adding a big old user manual and developer manual soon!
+See the user manual or developer manual, conveniently located in the Documentation directory!